saralozano21/Project_Surgery_Robotics/Documentation/LabProject_setup.md

 └── platformio.ini
 ```

-To open an existing project, click `Open Project` in PlatformIO Home and select the project folder.
+To open an existing project, click `Open Project` in PlatformIO Home and select the project folder (from the list of existing projects or you have to search it from your local PC).
 The selected project will appear in new folder on root path of VScode.

+If the platform is the same, you can make a copy of the project folder and rename it to your new project name.

 ## 🧾 Source Code: `src/main.cpp`

+For this speciffic exemple, replace the content of `src/main.cpp` with the following code:
 ```cpp
 #include <Arduino.h>